WWE Raw preview: The card for the brand's Survivor Series go-home show - Pro Wrestling Dot Net

 -“New Day” Kofi Kingston and Xavier Woods vs. Otis and Akira Tozawa

+-Rey Mysterio and Dragon Lee vs. Julis Creed and Brutus Creed in a tornado tag match

-Powell’s POV: Monday’s Raw will be live from Glendale, Arizona at Desert Diamond Arena.
+Powell’s POV: Raw will be live from Glendale, Arizona at Desert Diamond Arena and will feature the brand’s final push for Saturday’s Survivor Series WarGames event.
 Raw is a two-hour show through the end of the year.
 Join me for my live review as the show airs Mondays at 7CT/8ET on USA Network.
 Dot Net Members (including our Patreon patrons) have exclusive access to my weekly same night Raw audio reviews.

 Be the first to comment